dmadisetti/rowdy-bot/README.md

 Objectives:

 - More Go - `Check`
-- Become Instafamous - `Pending`
+- Become Instafamous - `Sorta?`
+- Expand bot to hashtag crawl and use ML - `In progess`

 Todo:

-- Hashtag crawl and learning (Prob won't bother)
 - Follow back (Maybe)